USS Philippine Sea (CG-58)

-USS Philippine Sea (CG-58) was a Flight II Ticonderoga-class guided missile cruiser of the United States Navy.
+USS Philippine Sea (CG-58) is a decommissioned Flight II Ticonderoga-class guided missile cruiser of the United States Navy.
 She is named for the Battle of the Philippine Sea during World War II and is the second ship to bear the name.
-She has completed multiple deployments as part of Operation Enduring Freedom from 2001 to 2014.
+She completed multiple deployments as part of Operation Enduring Freedom from 2001 to 2014.

 Operational history

 Philippine Sea was built by Bath Iron Works in Bath, Maine.
 Her keel was laid on 8 April 1986 and she was launched on 12 July 1987.
 Upon completion of her sea-trials after construction, Philippine Sea transferred to the Atlantic Fleet and was commissioned on 18 March 1989 in Portland, Maine.
 Her initial homeport was Naval Station Mayport, Florida.

+Philippine Sea launches a missile as part of Allied Force, 24 March 1999.

 In 1999, for Operation Alled Force, Philippine Sea launched missiles, alongside USS Gonzalez, USS Albuquerque, USS Miami, and the Royal Navy submarine HMS Splendid.

 In 2003, the ship was assigned to Cruiser-Destroyer Group 12.

 In 2010, the ship failed her initial Board of Inspection and Survey (INSURV) inspection.
 On 7 May 2011, Philippine Sea departed Mayport for a scheduled overseas deployment to the U.S. Fifth Fleet and U.S. Sixth Fleet Area of Responsibility.
 On 3 June 2011, Philippine Sea paid a port visit to Kiel, Germany, prior to participating with the multi-national exercise Baltic Operations 2011 (BALTOPS-2011).
 This exercise included naval units from the United States, Russian, Danish, Polish and French navies, and BALTOPS-2011 ended on 21 June 2011.
 On 6 July 2011, Philippine Sea rescued 26 Filipino crew members from the Marshall Islands-owned, Liberian-flagged supertanker Brillante Virtuoso southwest of Aden, Yemen, after the ship's superstructure was set on fire following a reported attack by pirates using rocket-propelled grenades (RPG).
 Philippine Sea transited the Suez Canal on 1 July 2011.